CO1404-Introduction-to-Programming/CO1404-Semester-1/Week 2 Lab/CO1404 Week 2Lab.md

 4. Extend the program further by first prompting the user `"Type 1 to convert from £ to $, or type 2 to convert from $ to £`.
 Then read the user's choice (as an integer).
 Use an `if-else` statement that tests if this integer is equal to 1 as its condition.
 In the first block of the if statement, put the code to convert from £ to $, and in the second block (`else`) add code to convert the other way, from $ to £.
 The code to convert the other way is almost the same.

 **Advanced Challenge**

 Clearly there is a lot of similar code between the if and else blocks here.
 Try to reduce the amount of duplicate code to the minimum.
 You can get it down to only one line in each block of the 'if-else' statement, although it will need some thought.

-**Maximum Number**
+**3. Maximum Number**

 1. Write a program that asks the user to input five different integers.
 Using `if` statements work out which is the maximum of the five numbers and display it.
 You will need several `if` statements to do this exercise.
 Ask your tutor for advice if necessary.